rahcode7/CIRCUITVQA/ReadMe.md

 ```

 ## License
-All content in is licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) unless
+All content and the datasets is licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) unless
 otherwise stated.